nicholastmosher/swen343-inventory/README.md

 # TERM-PROJECT: KennUWare

-An ERP system developed using Rust and React, with a PostgreSQL database.
+qAn ERP system developed using Rust and React, with a PostgreSQL database.

 ## Team Inventory